The Framework Model

 Trigger Candidate Strategies

 In this step, the framework model will loop over all elements and pass into the domain model’s trigger function the raw data as well as the model parameter data for the previous epoch.
-Your domain model should now consider these data and decide which strategies to put forward for the framework model to evaluate.
+Your domain model should now consider these data and decide which treatments or strategies to put forward for the framework model to evaluate.

 In a Multi-Criteria Decision Analysis (MCDA) model, you trigger individual treatments to consider for the current year (as opposed to strategies).
 Here, instead of relying on an economic analysis to select optimal treatments, you rely on engineering judgement and a-priori knowledge of which treatments perform best economically in which scenarios.
 For modellers that want more control over treatment selection, yet still have an element of Multi-Objective Optimisation to select optimal treatments, the MCDA model is the preferred method of optimisation.